mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/sender-rewriting-scheme.md

 ## Summary

 Sender Rewriting Scheme (SRS) functionality was added to Office 365 to resolve a problem in which autoforwarding is incompatible with SPF.
 The SRS feature rewrites the **P1 From** address (also known as the Envelope From address) for all applicable messages that are sent externally from Office 365.
-It is important to note that the **From** header (also known as the Display From address or P2 From address) that is displayed by email clients remains unchanged.
+It's important to note that the **From** header (also known as the Display From address or P2 From address) that is displayed by email clients remains unchanged.

-This SRS change improves deliverability of applicable messages that pass Sender Policy Framework (SPF) checks when they arrive from the original sender but that then fail SPF at the final external destination after they are forwarded.
+This SRS change improves deliverability of applicable messages that pass Sender Policy Framework (SPF) checks when they arrive from the original sender but that then fail SPF at the final external destination after they're forwarded.

 SRS rewrites the **P1 From** address in the following scenario: